CDurepos/scholarsphere/README.md

 4. Clayton:  Topics & Funding [`user_keywords`, `grants`, `grant_providers`, `grant_recipients`]. **deadline**: TBD

-The primary search procedure will be a joint effort. **deadline**: TBD
+The primary search procedure will be a joint effort. **deadline**: 11/12

 ### D4 - Data Scraping Scripts and Documentation
 Each member will do the following for their designated Maine University: